 Shattered to bits and pieces

-It had taken four people three days to construct Sidsel Walstad’s original ice harp.
-Even though her performance had gone smoothly and the harp sounded just heavenly, she decided to further refine and tune her instrument the next morning.
-While away for a coffee break and during the regularly practiced exercise by the team of clearing snow off stage and instruments, her harp literally exploded into pieces in the process.
+It had taken four people three days to construct this ice harp.
+Even though the Sidsel Walstad’s (above) performance had gone smoothly and the harp sounded just heavenly, she decided to further refine and tune her instrument the next morning.
+While away for a coffee break and during the regularly practiced exercise by the team of clearing snow off stage and instruments, the harp literally exploded into pieces.
 Fortunately no-one was injured and the reason for the mishap quickly analysed: an estimated pressure of 200 tonnes on each string exerted too much tension on the ice harp’s fragile frame… and a simpler and smaller model was expertly built in time for the next performance to take place.

-The Ice Music Festival 2018 takes place on the 2nd and 3rd of February.
+The Ice Music Festival 2019 takes place from the 14th to the 16th of February.

 Emile says of himself, that „he was mostly witnessed standing around with a tripod, wearing a ridiculous red jacket and pretending to do some work.“ Isn’t this a far too humble way of putting it?